Kitware/mevadata/resources/README-meva-kf1-data.txt

 2.0 Access

-The MEVA Known Facility Dataset 1 ("KF1") is 2,223 video clips totalling 295GB.
+The MEVA Known Facility Dataset 1 ("KF1") is approximately 254 hours of video across 3,370 video clips totalling 405GB.
 It is available via Amazon Simple Storage Service (S3) via a no-cost download sponsored by Amazon's AWS Public Dataset Program.
 The s3 bucket name is:

   mevadata-public-01